-Astrocytes are the major cell type in the mammalian brain.
-They provide a variety of supportive functions to their partner neurons in the central nervous system (CNS), such as neuronal guidance during development, nutritional and metabolic support throughout life [1].
-Astrocytes have also been implicated in various pathological processes [2].
+Astrocytes are the most abundant cell type in the central nervous system (CNS) and they provide a variety of vital functions for the CNS including: establishment and regulation of the blood brain barrier, functional support for neuronal transmission, survival of neurons, anti-inflammatory responses and wound repair [1].
+Astrocytes have also been implicated in various pathological processes such as reactive gliosis [2].
 Impairment of normal astrocyte functions during stroke and other insults can critically influence neuron survival.
 Long-term recovery after brain injury, through neurite outgrowth, synaptic plasticity, or neuron regeneration, is also influenced by astrocyte surface molecule expression and trophic factor release [3].
 Numerous studies have demonstrated that astrocytes are among the most functionally diverse group of cells in the CNS [4].
-Much of what we have learned about astrocytes is from in vitro studies and astrocyte culture is a useful tool for exploring the diverse properties of this cell type.
+Rat astrocytes-adult (RA-a) are a useful in vitro model for studying adult glial function and the molecular mechanisms of CNS diseases such as ischemic stroke and multiple sclerosis.

-RA-c from ScienCell Research Laboratories are isolated from CD® IGS rat cerebellum.
-RA-c are cryopreserved at P0 and delivered frozen.
-Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
-RA-c are characterized by immunofluorescence with antibody specific to GFAP.
-RA-c are negative for mycoplasma, bacteria, yeast, and fungi.
-RA-c are guaranteed to further expand for 5 population doublings under the conditions provided by ScienCell Research Laboratories.
+RA-a from ScienCell Research Laboratories are isolated from adult rat brain.
+RA-a are cryopreserved at passage one and delivered frozen.
+Each vial contains >5 x 10 cells in 1 ml volume.
+RA-a are characterized by immunofluorescence with antibody specific to GFAP.
+RA-a are negative for mycoplasma, bacteria, yeast, and fungi.
+RA-a are guaranteed to further expand for 5 population doublings under the conditions provided by ScienCell Research Laboratories.